|Tree Distribution Program|

 In Arlington County's 2008 assessment of tree canopy cover (PDF), we found 43% UTC in the County (not including Department of Defense lands, such as the Pentagon).
 In a 2011 assessment (PDF), provided to us by Casey Trees and the University of Vermont, we found we had lost a significant portion of that, and we are now at approximately 40% tree canopy cover.
 While this meets American Forests' recommended target tree canopy, the reduction in our canopy is a sign we need to stay vigilant.
 There are several projects underway to help combat this loss.

 Each year 600-700 public trees are removed due to storm damage, invasive species, disease, drought, and a variety of other factors.
 These trees are much larger than ones that can be planted.
 Although this represents a significant portion of our canopy, most canopy loss is on private property.
+Canopy loss on private property tends to be primarily due to development, poor tree maintenance, and storms.

 To combat the public loss of trees, the County plants trees on public property, such as parks and street right-of-ways, and works with the Arlington Tree Canopy Fund to increase canopy on private property.